Professional Development Tool: The CFO Readiness Assessment

 - Strategic and Culture: Leadership that motivates people to follow you: It is easy to confuse authority and power with leadership.
 To truly inspire an organization requires a vision and communication that rallies folks behind a common cause.
 Your authority provides a platform to deliver your message, but the communication of your vision is what creates strategic leadership.

 Why take the CFO Readiness Assessment ?

 - To determine where your investment in CFO skill development will have the highest payback.
 (Great ROI)

-- To receive a personalized report that you will act as a road map on your professional growth journey.
+- To receive a personalized report that will act as a road map for your professional growth journey.
 (Lays out a plan)

 - The assessment questions are straightforward and easy to answer…the results are easy to interpret.
 (Clear direction on next steps)

 The assessment is assisting financial executives worldwide to determine where to allocate their time and resources for professional development and growth.
 We are thankful many are choosing CFO.University to help them.

 We look forward to supporting you on your professional development journey.

 Not a member-scholar yet?
 Join our financial community here!